ergoplatform/awesome-ergo/pages/devs.md

 Using Appkit Ergo applications can be written in one of the languages supported by GraalVM (i.e. Java, JavaScript, C/C++, Python, Ruby, R) and using this library applications can communicate with Ergo nodes via unified API and programming model provided by Appkit.
 In addition Appkit based Ergo applications can be compiled into native code using native-image ahead of time compiler and then executed without Java VM with very fast startup time and lower runtime memory overhead compared to a Java VM.
 This is attractive option for high-performance low-latency microservices.

-In addition Appkit is compatible with Android and can be used from Android applications.

 **Resources**
 - [Ergo Appkit (Polyglot library)](https://github.com/aslesarenko/ergo-appkit) - Appkit: A Library for Polyglot Development of Ergo Applications using either [GraalVM](https://www.graalvm.org/) or stock Java 1.7 and above.
 Read the [introduction](https://ergoplatform.org/en/blog/2019_12_03_top5/).
 - [Appkit Examples](https://github.com/aslesarenko/ergo-appkit-examples) - Examples of using Ergo Appkit for Polyglot Development of Ergo Applications